 Join us for an insightful webinar during which industry experts will discuss ways that public safety leaders can recognize and mitigate the effects of vicarious trauma.

-Attend the webinar to:
+View the webinar recording to:

 - Learn what vicarious trauma is and how to recognize signs in yourself, staff and colleagues

 - Gain timely and valuable insights from Chiefs on the frontline of the pandemic addressing these issues daily, as well as expert advice from an industrial psychologist with experience counseling and addressing trauma in the workplace